tgfrerer/island/plan.md

 - create a project generator
 - entity-component system for nodes
 - add materials for renderer
-- add a geometry generator module - something for us to experiment with
 - implement a post processing effects pipeline
 - implement pbrt materials based on gltf reference implementation
 - investigate intel performance primitives for multithreading